-General Recommendations for Businesses & Workplaces
+General Information for Workplaces

 Main Page Content

 The ‘Safe Return to Business: A Public Health Toolkit for the Windsor-Essex Business Community’ provides guidelines, best practices, and resources for businesses and workplaces in the Windsor-Essex community.
 The purpose of this document is to help businesses and workplaces incorporate pandemic planning and preparedness into reopening in a manner that prioritizes the health and safety of business owners, employees, customers, and the community.
 There are six main guidelines developed from reviewing several key federal and provincial resources, and are applicable to the various Windsor-Essex County businesses and workplaces across all sectors that remain open or are preparing to reopen.
 Though this resource was created in June 2020, many guidelines still apply.